BUILDING A SUCCESSFUL, SUSTAINABLE WRITING BUSINESS. WITHOUT NICHING.

 There is certainly a time and a place for focusing on one topic.
 However, as creative people, variety is the key to our long-term success and continued interest in our field.

 There are some wonderful people advocating for the eradication of the “specialization-only” phenomenon.
-People like Barbara Sher and Emilie Wapnick are currently catering to legions of people who feel like “outsiders” because they cannot pick just “one thing” to do for the rest of their lives.
-Margaret Lobenstine encouraged “renassaince souls” to follow all their passions, and doing so was her passion for several years of her life, until her passing in 2015.
+People like the late Barbara Sher and Emilie Wapnick cater to legions of people who feel like “outsiders” because they cannot pick just “one thing” to do for the rest of their lives.
+Margaret Lobenstine encouraged “renaissance souls” to follow all their passions, and doing so was her passion for several years of her life, until her passing in 2015.

 Whereas these women are doing or have done wonderful things for people with multiple interests, there is very little in the way of this kind of supportive community that is specific to writers.
 This is why MultiTalented Writers was created.